Aliuken/JobVacanciesApp_Java25/README.md

 > * **sortingDirection**: Which is the sort direction (one of the codes, ASC or DESC, defined in [TableSortingDirection](https://github.com/Aliuken/JobVacanciesApp_Java25/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TableSortingDirection.java)).
 > * **pageSize**: Which is the size of each page (one of the values defined in [TablePageSize](https://github.com/Aliuken/JobVacanciesApp_Java25/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TablePageSize.java)).
 > * **pageNumber**: Which is the number of the current page.
+>
+> One possible improvement would be using a web hosting service with a DNS to make the app accessible on the WWW.

 ### 3.6.
 Data technologies